-This is most often documented through written works.
-Original research articles, translational or extension publications, works of synthesis (reviews), and publications about instruction and pedagogy may all be examples of scholarly productivity as appropriate to the field and assignment.
-Non-traditional scholarly formats such as web-based or electronic records may also be considered.
+Evidence of scholarly productivity is most often documented through written works.
+Original research articles, translational or extension publications, works of synthesis (e.g. reviews, monographs, textbooks), and publications about instruction and pedagogy as appropriate to the faculty members discipline and assignment may all be examples of scholarly productivity.
+Formats such as web-based, electronic resources or juried designs may also be considered as evidence of scholarly work.

-In all cases, those works that have been rigorously peer-reviewed and are creative or original will be given more weight.
-This applies to work derived from research, instruction or extension assignments.
+In all cases, however, creative or original works that have been rigorously peer-reviewed, will be given more weight.
+This applies to work derived from research, instruction, or extension assignments.

-In extension, most forms of information delivery, including educational meetings, workshops, field days, even individual responses and contacts, are considered evidence of activity and should be summarized, reported and considered in evaluations.
+For extension, many forms of information delivery, in addition to printed and electronic media, including educational meetings, workshops, field days, and individual responses and contacts, are evidence of scholarly productivity and should be summarized, reported and considered in evaluations.